runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 ## Types of Dragons:

-There is a great degree of variety in the apperances of individual dragons.
-Despite this, the Ael typically try to classify dragons into five types, based on common groups of characteristics.
+While all true dragons are a single species, their is a gread deal of variety in their individual apperances.
-These are not distinct species (all dragons are fertile with each other), and don't always follow from parent to child as one might expect - incidental mountain dragon genes from a couple of generations up the family tree
+The Ael typically try to classify dragons into five types, based on common groups of characteristics.
+These groups are not especially reliable, and features don't always follow from parent to child as one might expect - incidental 'mountain dragon' genes from a couple of generations up the family tree(which, given the lifespan of dragons, could be thousands of years ago) might suddenly show up in the child of two 'plains dragons'.
-(which, given the lifespan of dragons, could be thousands of years ago) might suddenly show up in the child of two plains dragons.
-Some dragons also show a mix of traits.
+Many dragons show a mix of traits from these categories.
+Some dragons also use magic to further alter their appearance.

 ### Gold / Horned / Plains Dragon